Braves vs. Phillies Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .188 with a home run, seven walks and two RBI.
+- Acuna has hit safely in three straight games.
+In his last five games he is hitting .222 with five walks and two RBI.

 Acuna Recent Games